 Annemarie Denk, Dipl.
 Soz.
 Päd.
-(FH), qualified social pedagogue, individual, couple and family therapist, health educator, medical studies, hypnotherapy.
-Since 1998, active in medical practices (focus on pain, stress, relaxation, infertility, psycho-oncology), in the treatment of pain of the Paracelsus Klinik Munich and in private practice.
-2012 training in Identity-oriented Psychotrauma Therapy with Franz Ruppert.
-Co-author of the book "Early trauma" and of the book „My body, my trauma, my I".
+(FH), single, couple and family therapist, health pedagogue, medical studies, hypnotherapy.
+Since 1998 active in medical practices (focus: pain, stress, relaxation, unfulfilled desire for children, psycho-oncology), in the pain therapy of the Paracelsus Clinic Munich and in private practice.
+2012 Advanced training in identity-oriented psychotrauma therapy with Franz Ruppert.
+Co-author of the book "Early Trauma" and the book "My body, my trauma, my I".
 Seminars and individual work.
 Since 2017 lecturer at the KSH Munich.

 Practice in München.